The Upper Lye – Headington’s Secret Garden

 - The creation of the Girdlestone Road Causeway filling the entire valley mouth which extended in a shallow V shape from The Slade to approximately the current Dynham Place

-So, in effect, this large and important part of the Lye Valley as been effaced from our consciousness.
+So, in effect, this large and important part of the Lye Valley has been effaced from our consciousness.

 Where Is The Stream Now?

-Every householder I asked said there had been a stream there, but none could offer any evidence.
+Every householder said there had been a stream there, but none could offer any evidence.

-Old Road, and in particular, The very built up Slade create a damming effect and barrier to water ingress into the Upper Lye valley and thence to the fen.
+Further, Old Road, and in particular, The very built up Slade Road create a damming effect and barrier to water ingress into the Upper Lye valley and thence to the fen.

 A series of wells (Yellow pins Well 1-6 above) still exist at the base of the Town Furze Allotments below Girdlestone Road indicating continued underground flows.